Ultra Review of a Pocket Rocket Pro

 “I ordered from Bike Friday a bike that would perfectly match the fit of my most comfortable bike for long distance riding.
 I ordered a Pocket Rocket Pro, as I wanted the bike to be something that, if I needed to, I could ride in races and other events.
-I wanted the controls to be familiar, and as much as possible the set up to be identical to that of my most pleasant race bike, a titanium Serotta built to fit me in 2006.
+I wanted the controls to be familiar, and as much as possible the set up to be identical to that of my most pleasant race bike, a titanium Serotta built to fit me in a few years back.
 So, when I ordered the bike from Bike Friday, I measured everything exactly to the nearest 0.5mm, confirmed this against my fit measurements on file and provided them with all of the information they requested.

 “90 days later, a box arrived, and though I was anxious to get it all together, I very carefully clipped each zip tie and went through all of the parts one by one, before beginning assembly.
 I have a default approach to putting things together.
 I figure things out, try a few things, if something doesn’t work, I try something else, but it took only a moment to realize what care had been put into building this bike and I felt it deserved more respect.
 So instead of my “when all else fails read the instructions” technique, I sat down and read the very clear paperwork that came with the bike and laid out each piece with great care.
 Then I began to put the bike together.
 Having done the necessary reading, everything was easy.
 The bike had been well packed and each piece was well protected.
 Of course, Bike Friday makes bikes for many purposes and that includes bikes that come together and break down in seconds, but this was not that.
 The Pocket Rocket Pro is designed to be the best possible combination of a fully functional race bike and a bike that packs easily and efficiently.
 And what a combination it is.